-Our Fast & Light sleeping pads are our lightest sleeping pads built for pursuing objectives where a lighter pack and warmer night are mission critical.
-On the other end of the spectrum, our Camp & Comfort line ignores packability and weight to provide some of the comfiest, thickest and warmest pads in our line.
+Our Fast & Light sleeping pads are our lightest sleeping pads built for pursuing objectives where a lighter pack and warmer night are mission-critical.
+On the other end of the spectrum, our Camp & Comfort line sacrifices some packability and weight to provide some of the comfiest, thickest and warmest pads in our line.
 Finally, our Trek & Travel sleeping pads balance a small pack size with luxurious camp comfort.

 2. A Sleeping Pad for Each Season

 Similar to your sleeping bag, an appropriate temperature rating can go a long way to providing a better time outside, not only at camp but also on the trail.

 All sleeping pads use an R-value to measure their ability to insulate and resist the cold.
 The higher the R-value, the warmer the pad.
 With that in mind, choosing a sleeping pad should be just as intuitive as choosing your sleeping bag or quilt.

 During cold weather, using a warm-weather pad can leave you shivering as the cold ground can sap your energy and pass straight through the compressed down of your sleeping bag.
 A properly insulated pad solves this when the temperature drops.
 During summer months, many campers still use an insulated pad, but packing a less insulated pad could save you some weight and from overheating at night.

 The final advantage of multiple pads is the versatility of your sleep system.
 From sleep surfaces to temperatures, to packing, different pads can fulfill different needs.
 Sometimes, they can even combine to fulfill a whole new set of needs.